ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

  A 4.00 (Bad Request) error response from the KDC to the joining node MAY have content format application/ace-groupcomm+cbor and contain a CBOR map as payload.
 The CBOR map MAY include the 'kdcchallenge' parameter.
 If present, this parameter is a CBOR byte string, which encodes a newly generated 'kdcchallenge' value that the Client can use when preparing a Join Request.
 In such a case the KDC MUST store the newly generated value as the 'kdcchallenge' value associated with the joining node, possibly replacing the currently stored value.

  On receiving the Join Response, if the Client cannot verify the PoP evidence, the Client MUST stop processing the Join Response and MAY send a new Join Request to the KDC.

+## Other Group Operations through the KDC

+### Querying for Group Information

+* '/ace-group': All Clients send FETCH requests to retrieve a set of group names associated with their group identifiers.
+ToDo: Encoding of gid
+* '/ace-group/GROUPNAME':  All Clients can use GET requests to retrieve the symmetric group keying material of the group with the name GROUPNAME.
+The value of the GROUPNAME URI path and the group name in the access token scope ('gname') MUST coincide.
+* '/ace-group/GROUPNAME/creds': KDC acts as a repository of authentication credentials for Publisher Clients.
+The Subscriber Clients of the group use GET/FETCH requests to retrieve the authentication credentials of all or subset of the group members of the group with name GROUPNAME.
+* '/ace-group/GROUPNAME/num': All group member Clients use GET requests to retrieve the current version number for the symmetric group keying material of the group with name GROUPNAME.
+* '/ace-group/GROUPNAME/kdc-cred': All group member Clients use GET requests to retrieve the current authentication credential of the KDC.

+### Updating Authentication Credentials

+A Publisher Client can contact the KDC to upload a new authentication credential to use in the group, and replace the currently stored one.
+To this end, it sends a sends a CoAP POST request to the /ace-group/GROUPNAME/nodes/NODENAME/cred.
+The KDC replaces the stored authentication credential of this Client (identified by NODENAME) with the one specified in the request at the KDC, for the group identified by GROUPNAME.

+### Removal from a Group
+A Client can actively request to leave the group.
+In this case, the Client sends a CoAP DELETE request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the KDC, where GROUPNAME is the group name and NODENAME is its node name.
+KDC can also remove a group member due to any of the reasons described in Section 5 of {{I-D.ietf-ace-key-groupcomm}}.

+### Rekeying a Group {#rekeying}
+KDC MUST trigger a group rekeying as described in Section 6 of {{I-D.ietf-ace-key-groupcomm}} due to a change in the group membership or the current group keying material approaching its expiration time.
+KDC MAY trigger regularly scheduled update of the group keying material.

+ Upon generating the new group keying material and before starting its distribution, the KDC MUST increment the version number of the group keying material.

+Default rekeying scheme is Point-to-point (Section 6.1 of {{I-D.ietf-ace-key-groupcomm}}), where KDC individually targets each node to rekey, using the pairwise secure communication association with that node.

+If the group rekeying is performed due to one or multiple Publisher Clients that have joined the group, then a rekeying message MUST also include the authentication credentials that those Clients use in the group, together with the roles and node identifier that the corresponding Client has in the group.
+This information is specified by means of the parameters 'creds', 'peer_roles' and 'peer_identifiers', like done in the Join Response message.

+ToDo: Any additional rekeying mechanisms.
+The pub/sub model, in which case, the KDC acts as publisher (KDC authentication credential??) and publishes each rekeying message to a specific "rekeying topic", which is associated with the group and is hosted at a broker server.
+Following their group joining, the group members subscribe to the rekeying topic at the broker, thus receiving the group rekeying messages as they are published by the KDC.

 # PubSub Protected Communication (C) {#protected_communication}